-When you are trying to sell your property it only makes sense to do everything you can to fetch a good price.
+When you are trying to sell your property, it only makes sense to do everything you can to fetch a good price.

 Rarely does anyone want to sell a home hoping for less than top dollar.
 As possibly your biggest asset, you want a buyer to choose your home and pay the maximum price the market will bear.
-Unfortunately, this desire to sell can sometimes lead to wasted effort – trying out things that are reputed to be the end all be all in selling but in fact do little to move your home if you make mistakes elsewhere.
+Unfortunately, this desire to sell can sometimes lead to wasted effort – trying out things that are reputed to be the end all be all in the sale of but in fact do little to move your home if you make mistakes elsewhere.

-One selling practice that has gained in popularity over the past decade is home staging.
-Sellers and real estate agents alike have started looking towards professional home stagers – people who will come into your home and spruce it up with furniture and other decor to make it more appealing to buyers.
+One selling practice that has gained popularity over the past decade is home staging.
+Sellers and real estate agents alike have started looking towards professional home stagers – people who will come into your home and spruce it up with furniture and another decor to make it more appealing to buyers.
 However, according to a recent study to come out in the Journal of Real Estate Research, the reliance on home staging to fetch top dollar may be misguided.

 While home staging may improve the look of a home, evidence suggests that it is not the ultimate weapon in selling that many thought it to be.
 This is not to say that your home should not be in the best possible showing shape.
 In fact far from it.
 Homes that look their best sell quicker and usually for more money than those that don’t.
 Just don’t be fooled into thinking you need a professional staging especially if your home already looks good.